Diana Rowden: Early life

 The Manor House was set beneath a low line of hills.
 A girl who shared a room with Rowden (Elizabeth Nicholas), remembered the place later in terms of "the smell of ink and chalk dust, the lazy drones of bees around the flower beds, goal posts pointing bleak and white towards a winter sky."
 Elizabeth, who would later write a book about Rowden (Death Be Not Proud), remembered how bitterly Rowden resented the restrictions of life at school.
 "She was of it, but never part of it.
 She was", she thought later, "too mature for us.
 We were still schoolgirls in grubby white blouses concerned with games and feuds and ha-ha jokes.
 She was already adult, and withdrawn from our diversions; none of us, I think, ever knew her."

 Elizabeth was amazed to learn years later from Mrs Rowden about Diana's early years "as a sea urchin", napping on the deck of the Sans Peur with a line tied around her big toe to wake her if a fish bit, gutting her catch "with a cheerful confidence, marketing, carousing, sailing a small boat with reckless skill.
 "It seemed to Elizabeth that the change in Rowden's personality from spontaneity to reserve was explained by the change of scene to a manor in Surrey where she longed for the life she had led in France, "for the yacht and the sea and the warm sun of the Mediterranean and her raffish, careless, unpredictable companions."

-In 1933, when Rowden was considered sufficiently educated, if not entirely finished, she returned to France with her mother (leaving the two boys at school in England) and enrolled at the Sorbonne, and tried her hand at free-lance journalism.
+In 1933, when Rowden was considered sufficiently educated, if not entirely finished, she returned to France with her mother (leaving the two boys at school in England) and enrolled at the Sorbonne, and tried her hand at freelance journalism.